 We encourage you to read the following Performance Highlights as background to this Proxy Statement.
 Throughout this Proxy Statement, performance measures are GAAP-based unless otherwise noted.
-We explain why we use certain non-GAAP measures on page 52.
+We explain why we use certain non-GAAP measures on page 45.
 All common share information in this Proxy Statement, including historic information, is adjusted for the December 2020 3-for-2 stock split.

-Continued Strong Performance in 2020
+Continued Strong Performance in 2021

-- Record annual net revenues of nearly \$3.8 billion, an increase of 12.4% over 2019. - 25th consecutive annual increase in net revenues. - Record net revenues in Global Wealth Management; record net revenues and pre-tax operating income in Institutional Group. - Record non-GAAP net income available to common shareholders of \$522.8 million, or \$4.56 per diluted common share. - Non-GAAP Return on Common Equity of 15.4% and ROTCE of 24.7%; - Returned \$185 million to shareholders through dividends, net settlement of restricted stock units and share repurchases. - Increased book value per common share by \$3.67 to \$35.91.
+- Record annual net revenues of over \$4.7 billion, an increase of 26% over 2020. - 26th consecutive annual increase in net revenues. - Record net revenues and pre-tax margins in both Global Wealth Management and the Institutional Group. - Record non-GAAP net income available to common shareholders of \$840 million, or \$7.08 per diluted common share. - Non-GAAP Return on Common Equity of 21% and Return on Average Common Shareholder's Equity (ROTCE) of 31%; - Returned \$354 million to shareholders through dividends, net settlement of restricted stock units and share repurchases. - Increased book value per common share by \$5.72 or 16% to \$41.63.